 Open each picture in a new tab of your Internet browser to see the infographic in a full size.

-Keep in mind that this isn’t meant to be an exhaustive guide to every potential problem your mower could experience; if none of the steps that follow gets your mower back up and running, you may save time and stress by taking your mower to a small engine repair shop that knows from years of experience how to fix a lawn mower that won’t start.
+Keep in mind that this isn’t meant to be an exhaustive guide to every potential problem your mower could experience; if none of the steps that follow gets your mower back up and running, you may save time and stress by taking your mower to a small engine repair shop.

 The first step is the easiest; check the fuel in your mower.
 Of course, if the fuel tank is empty, your mower won’t start, but that’s not all that we mean.
 Check the fuel in the tank for any floating debris, and check its odor.
 Yes, you need to sniff your fuel tank for this step.